LiuKang1080/Project_Euler_Problems/README.md

 # Project_Euler_Problems
-Project Euler is a website that has a series of methematical problems intended to be solved with computer programs.
+Project Euler is a website that has a series of mathematical problems intended to be solved with computer programs.
 Solutions to the problems on Project Euler using Python.

 https://projecteuler.net/archives